 - Replace old metallic restorations, such as fillings and crowns

-Replacing missing teeth with implants brings your mouth back to full function and well-being.
-Stunning porcelains replicate natural teeth perfectly, whether it’s one or more missing teeth.
-Single crowns or complex bridges can be supported by implants, with solutions for every scenario.
+Replacing missing teeth with implants brings your mouth back to full function and excellent well-being.
+Stunning porcelains replicate your natural teeth perfectly, whether it’s for one or more missing teeth.
+Single crowns or complex bridges can be supported by implants, providing a solution for every scenario.

 Full or Partial Dentures

-Sometimes a removable appliance is the best way to replace missing teeth.
+Sometimes, a removable appliance is the best way to replace missing teeth.
 Drs.
-Nimri & Zingalis can help you decide whether a partial denture or a complete denture would restore your mouth to its optimal function and appearance.
-Sometimes a combination of dental implants and dentures are used for unprecedented stability and confidence.
+Nimri and Zingalis can help you decide whether a partial or complete denture would be best to restore your mouth’s optimal function and appearance.
+Sometimes, a combination of dental implants and dentures are used for unprecedented stability and confidence.

-Dental bridges have traditionally been a top choice for replacing missing teeth.
-With the widespread use of dental implants, more options are now available to bridge gaps in your smile.
-Resilient, natural-looking porcelains, engineered into a bridge, can eliminate spaces of every size.
+Traditionally, dental bridges have been a top choice for replacing missing teeth.
+With the widespread use of implants, more options are now available to bridge gaps in your smile.
+Resilient, natural-looking porcelains are engineered into a bridge and can eliminate spaces of every size.